pushingbhutons/zeemzCore/README.md

 ## License
+*Zeemz: Pandemic Patch* is MIT licensed to encourage the development of solutions that fight Coronavirus.<br />
 *Zeemz: The Versipisces Secret* is Copyright (c) 2020 Monique Finley and Jennifer Landry.
 All Rights Reserved. <br />
 *The Pu'Shing Bhu'Tons 'Verse* is Copyright (c) 2020 Monique Finley and Jennifer Landry.
 All Rights Reserved. <br />
 *The Pu'Shing Bhu'Tons Series* is Copyright (c) 2020 Monique Finley.
 All Rights Reserved. <br />